New Translation and Adaptation in English From The 17th Century French Manuscript

 The Practice of the Presence of God is available to everyone who seeks to live in God's Presence and His goodness.
 In Brother Lawrence's words, "Believe me and count as lost each day not dedicated to loving God."

-Turn your headphones into a place of peace, love, and happiness while relieving angst, and who knows, a Carmelite monk from the 17th century may change your life forever.
+Turn your headphones into a place of peace, increase your joy, decrease your anxiety, and who knows, a Carmelite monk from the 17th century may change your life forever.
 He did for me.

 Blessings, Stephan Mardyks